 At Industrial Lighting fixtures we sell LED aircraft warning lights which come in different designs.
 LED lights have a huge advantage because they have a longer lifespan than the traditionally used incandescent bulbs.
 Using them reduces maintenance costs and increases the reliability of any lighting system.

 - Are obstruction lights different from aircraft warning lights?

-Obstruction lights and aircraft warning lights are the same thing.
+Obstruction lights and aircraft warning lights are the same things.
 You can use these terms interchangeably.
-Choice of terms depends on location.
+The choice of terms depends on location.

 - Are your aircraft warning lights FAA and ICAO compliant?